dave-thompson/MESegmentedControl/README.md

 License
 -------------------------

-This is distributed under the Modified BSD License.
+MESegmentedControl is distributed under the Modified BSD License.

 Credits
 -------------------------